Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 - depression, anxiety and changes in behaviour

-See your GP if you still have symptoms after 3 months.
+See a GP if you still have symptoms after 3 months.
 They may be able to recommend treatments for some of the symptoms, or they may refer you to a specialist.

-The charity Headway has a leaflet on minor head injury and concussion (PDF, 303kb) that you might find useful if you're having long-term problems.
+The charity Headway has more information on minor head injury and concussion that you might find useful if you're having long-term problems.

-There's no guaranteed way to prevent concussion, but there are some simple things you can do that may reduce your risk of a head injury.
+There's no guaranteed way to prevent concussion, but there are some simple things you can do that may reduce your chance of a head injury.

 - wearing the recommended equipment when taking part in a contact sport, such as rugby or boxing